Dzuum/android-game-gui/README.md

 <h2>About</h2>
 The beginning of an Android game, programmed for the course UI Programming during the <b>autumn of 2015</b>.
-Includes only an initial GUI.
+No real gameplay, just the initial GUI.
 The vision of the game is a hybrid of tower defense, real-time strategy and role-playing game.
 At the moment no real game logic is present.<br><br>
 During the creation I learned how to operate the <b>LibGDX</b> library and some <b>Android</b> things.
 <br>